-A raft of measures to help passengers find cheaper train tickets have been unveiled today, with work on making ticket machines easier to understand and demystifying rail companies' Ts and Cs among the areas of improvement being targeted over the coming year.
+A raft of measures to help passengers find cheaper train tickets have been unveiled today, with work on making ticket machines easier to understand and demystifying rail companies' T&Cs among the areas of improvement being targeted over the coming year.

 A 12-month action plan, which aims to make buying tickets much simpler and reduce confusion for travellers, has been agreed between the Department for Transport (DfT) and the various rail companies.